← Back to guides

 Should I organize my to-do list by priority or time?

-For ADHD minds, organize by energy level first, then time.
+Organize by energy level first, then time.
 High-energy tasks require peak focus.
-Low-energy tasks work when you are running on fumes.
-Matching tasks to energy prevents burnout.
+Low-energy tasks work better when capacity is lower.
+Matching tasks to energy helps prevent burnout.

-What is brain dump and why does it help ADHD?
+What is brain dump and why does it help?

 Brain dump is capturing every thought without organizing immediately.
 It prevents mental clutter and the anxiety of forgetting things.
 You dump first, organize later when you have capacity.